tromp/cuckoo/README.md

   http://da-data.blogspot.com/2014/03/a-public-review-of-cuckoo-cycle.html

 that uses about (1/64+1/K) times the memory at O(K) times slowdown.
-I hope to soon implement this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off), and quantify the implicit constant.
+I re-implemented this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off) in brnach "dave".
+Right now it only does edge reduction.
+Interfacing to the old algorithm for cycle finding is non-trivial and needs some more thought.
-By setting K>=64 in this algorithm, Cuckoo Cycle would remain tmto-hard, assuming that at least one bit per nonce is required.
+Cuckoo Cycle remains tmto-hard assuming that at least one bit per nonce is required.
+Because of the huge reduction in memory usage and some loss of speed, runtime/memory drops from 24s/GB to 3s/MB single threaded:-(

 cuckoo
 ======